Siegfried Müller (mercenary): Early life and education

 Siegfried Friedrich Heinrich Müller was born in Crossen an der Oder, Germany (modern Krosno Odrzańskie, Poland) in 1920 to a conservative Prussian family.
 His father was in World War I and later in the Wehrmacht as a lieutenant-colonel.
 Siegfried was enrolled at a boarding school in Freiburg and was in the Jungvolk, reaching the rank of Fähnleinführer.
 He then joined the Reich Labour Service, and the Wehrmacht in 1939.
 He first experienced action during the German invasion of Poland although he says he saw very little combat.
 He says that, after the invasion, he would sometimes dress as a Polish peasant and walk along the lines of Soviet-occupied Poland in order to reconnoiter.
 He fought in the German invasion of the Soviet Union in 1941 and spent the rest of the war on the Eastern Front.
 He said that he was promoted to the rank of first lieutenant on 20 April 1945, Hitler's birthday.
 After being seriously wounded from a bullet hitting his spine, he was evacuated from East Prussia to Frankfurt, where he was captured by the Americans.

 Career

-Released in 1947, he enlisted in the US Army Civilian Labor Group (CLG), an American Labor Service Unit of Germans; then became a lieutenant in a CLG security unit.
+Released in 1947, he enlisted in the US Army's Civilian Labor Group (CLG), an American Labor Service Unit of Germans; he then became a lieutenant in a CLG security unit.
 He also worked as an Industrial Police watchman and trained NATO troops in Paris.
 He was denied entry to the Bundeswehr in 1956, but found employment with British Petroleum, clearing mines planted by the Afrika Korps in the Sahara Desert during World War II.